-Student loan deferment: How does it work?
+Student loan deferment: What it is, how it works

 Student loan deferment allows you to pause payments and have interest subsidized on some loans.
 Not everyone qualifies, though.